North-Shore-AI/tinkex_cookbook/docs/20251224/phase2_prerequisites/REVIEW_AGENT_PROMPT.md

 - [ ] Count actual LOC for each Python renderer (not estimates)
 - [ ] Verify renderer method signatures match document
-- [ ] Check if VL variants are needed for Phase 2 recipes
+- [ ] Confirm VL variants are explicitly deferred to Phase 3 and documented as such
+- [ ] Confirm tool calling is documented as a shared framework module (not per-renderer copy/paste)
 - [ ] Identify any special token handling not documented
 - [ ] Verify Qwen3 thinking mode logic is accurately described
 - [ ] Check DeepSeek separator characters (unicode)